This is Post 17 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 Gender Polarity of the Mental Body – for Clarity and Well-being

 Our understanding of how meditation works, and the effectiveness of our practice, is enormously enhanced by an awareness of the gendered nature of the subtle bodies and chakras.
-Meditators who have been aware of the bodies and chakras as an idea for many years, will find themselves connecting with them experientially in a whole new way, once they have incorporated this understanding.
+Meditators who have previously been aware of the subtle bodies and chakras only as ideas, will find themselves connecting with them experientially in a whole new way, once they have incorporated this understanding.

 The deepening relationship between the Mental Body and Consciousness, that this enhanced understanding of the hara centre brings, serves as a protection against falling into identification with psychological parts, and from taking the points of view of our psychological parts as our own points of view.
 This capacity for reflection shows itself not only in our thoughts and communication, but also in a bodily-felt way.
 For more on this foundational idea of psychological parts, please see my previous post that briefly explores this theme – here.